Election forms and FAQs

 - If you are elected you will be invited to attend the Induction Session and the Career Support and Mentoring Program.
 You will receive more information about this session, including the date, after the election is finalised.

 - Attend the meetings which are held at regular intervals through the year.
-(Take a look at the previous Faculty Board webpages for the dates in previous years).
-If you are unable to attend you are required to request your apologies (in writing) to the Secretary of that particular Faculty Board.
-The Secretary will send you the agendas, minutes and other related documentation prior to the meetings
+If you are unable to attend you are required to request a leave of absence (in writing) from the Chair of Faculty Board.
+You will be sent the agendas, minutes and other related documentation prior to each meeting.

 - Familiarise yourself with the business of the meetings.
 This means pre-reading the agenda, minutes and other documentation ahead of the meeting.